 In research, I have been concerned with understanding the crusades for what they can tell of their wide ambient historical context.

 Introduce The World of the Crusades: An Illustrated History.
-Tell us a little bit about the illustrations in this volume and how they came to be included.

 The idea behind the book was to use material evidence to show the lived reality of crusading as far as possible on its own terms, to place the crusades in their complex settings, and to avoid crude modern stereotypes.